NASA-IMPACT/csdap-cumulus/README.md

   used within the Docker container to properly configure the AWS CLI and Terraform.

+- **Create your instance secrets**

+  In case you intend to standup your own development instance, make sure to run `bin/create-instance-secrets.sh` so that the required secrets are created in AWS.

 ## Deploying Cumulus

 This section assumes that you have completed all prerequisite steps as detailed